 Since its establishment, the IRU has become a fully-fledged unit dealing with all benefits under all bilateral agreements, international agreements and covenants which the DSS has entered into, and EU Regulations (EC) Nos.
 883/2004 and 987/2009 on the coordination of social security systems.

 Basically the IRU acts as the point of reference for all EU and international affairs related issues.
 The organisational structure of the IRU is illustrated graphically by the Organisational Chart.

 “To be of valuable service to our customers by co-ordinating international social security regulations and conventions efficiently and effectively”

 We are committed to facilitate the coordination of:

-- Social security regulations in the European Union and the European Economic Area
+- Social Security Coordination Regulations in the European Union and the European Economic Area

-- Bilateral conventions Malta has with other contracting states, and other conventions it may have with any other future contracting states in a courteous and timely manner by maintaining efficient networking with the relevant social security institutions, while maintaining our commitment towards our customers.
+- Bilateral Conventions Malta has with other contracting states, and other conventions it may have with any other future contracting states.

 History of the DSS’s international relations prior to EU accession and after

 Prior to its accession to the EU in 2004, Malta had already established international relations with a number of other countries and international (ISSA) and regional institutions (CoE).
 In fact as early as 1956, Malta had signed a Reciprocal Agreement with the UK.
 Reciprocal Agreements are formal treaties that help co-ordinate the social security systems of the respective contracting countries and the objectives are: